oatlog/oatlog/doc/proposal/main.typ

     skipping maintaining unnecessary indices, as we think is done by Eqlog but not egglog ],
   [
+    #todo[either be sure to use SIMD, not perhaps. we do more research on this. we can be pretty sure that using SIMD makes sense.]

     optimizing index data structures for joining, considering memory access, possibly using SIMD ],
   [